-- Substantial if it amounts to more than 20 times the tax social privilege; - Extensive if it amounts to more than 200 times the tax social privilege; and - Very extensive if it amounts to more than 1000 times the tax social privilege.
+• substantial if it amounts to more than 20 times the tax social privilege

+- extensive if it amounts to more than 200 times the tax social privilege - very extensive if it amounts to more than 1,000 times the tax social privilege

-The same gradation applies to individuation devices, i.e., trademarks, trade names and appellations of origin (Article 229 of the Criminal Code).
+The same gradation applies to individuation devices, ie, trademarks, trade names and appellations of origin (Article 229 of the Criminal Code).

-Under the Criminal Code as amended by the 2006 IP Criminal Amendments, in the event that an infringement of trademarks causes substantial damage, then the following sanctions apply:
+Under the Criminal Code as amended by the 2006 IP Criminal Amendments, if a trademark infringement causes substantial damage, then the following sanctions apply:

-• A fine of 200 to 1,000 times the non-taxable minimum monthly income (i.e., currently UAH 3,400 - 17,000) with seizure of all infringing products, equipment and materials intended for the manufacture of such products.
+• A fine of 1,000 to 2,000 times the non-taxable minimum monthly income (currently UAH 17,000 - 34,000).
 The criminal(s) may be prohibited from occupying certain positions or engaging in certain activities at the discretion of the court.

-If the above acts are committed repeatedly, by a group of people, are premeditated, or cause extensive damage, the sanctions are as follows:
+If the above acts are committed: repeatedly; by a group of people; are premeditate; or cause extensive damage, the sanctions are as follows:

-• A fine of 1,000 to 2,000 times the non-taxable minimum monthly income (i.e., currently UAH 17,000 - UAH 34,000) with seizure of all infringing products, equipment, and materials intended for the manufacture of such products.
+• A fine of 3,000 to 10,000 times the non-taxable minimum monthly income (currently UAH 51,000 - UAH 170,000).

-If the above acts are committed by an official abusing his position or by an organized group, or cause particularly extensive damage, the sanctions are as follows:
+If the above acts are committed by an official abusing his/her position or by an organized group, or if the acts cause particularly extensive damage, the sanctions are as follows:

-• A fine of 2,000 to 3,000 times the non-taxable minimum monthly income (i.e., currently UAH 34,000 - UAH 51,000) with seizure of all infringing products, equipment, and materials intended for the manufacture of such products.
+• A fine of 10,000 to 15,000 times the non-taxable minimum monthly income (currently UAH 170,000 - UAH 255,000).
 The criminal(s) may be prohibited from occupying certain positions or engaging in certain activities at the discretion of the court.